 Learn to tolerate – Bhagavad-Gita Chapter 2, Verse 14 as under:

 Meaning: O son of Kunti, the contact between the senses and the sense objects gives rise to fleeting perceptions of happiness and distress.
 These are non-permanent, and come and go like the winter and summer seasons.
 O descendent of Bharat, one must learn to tolerate them without being disturbed.

-The human body houses five senses—the senses of sight, smell, taste, touch, and hearing—and these, in contact with their objects of perception, give rise to sensations of happiness and distress.
-None of these sensations is permanent.
+Human body houses five senses—the senses of sight, smell, taste, touch, and hearing—and these, in contact with their objects of perception, give rise to sensations of happiness and distress.
+None of these sensations are permanent.
 They come and go like the changing seasons.
-A person of discrimination should practice to tolerate both the feelings of happiness and distress without being disturbed by them.
+A person should practice to tolerate both the feelings of happiness and distress without being disturbed by them.

 Be Fearless – Bhagavad-Gita Chapter 2, Verse 20 as under: